Johnnybar/top-github-repos/README.md

 ## Other Considerations

 **Languages Field**: I considered improving the languages field by using GitHub's additional API endpoint that fetches ALL languages used in a repository (through the `languages_url` property from the API response).
 However, this endpoint had rate limiting issues, so would have possibly added to inconsistent and unreliable app functionality.
-Using the primary language from the main response seemed more straightforward for our use case.
-- **Testing**: I chose a simple testing approach for our simpler components that don't contain much or any business logic.
+**Testing**: I chose a simple testing approach for our simpler components that don't contain much or any business logic.
 More testing could have been added there but again, this seemed suitable for the current use case.